 The resulting text message displays the entered Hindi text, and populates the specified fields with their values.
 Since translations were not provided for field values or responses, they appear throughout the message in the English default:

 There are currently 42 languages available in the xMatters web user interface that can be enabled for client use on a per-company basis.
 Enabling a language for a company will add that language as an option in the message and response editors.
 Users will be able to select that language as their preferred language for communication, and will receive pre-defined messages and responses provided in that language, if available.

 For more information about managing languages in the xMatters web user interface, see Languages in the xMatters Online Help.

-Currently, automated translation capabilities are available only for pre-defined messages and responses.
+Currently, translation capabilities are available only for pre-defined messages and responses.
 If you’ve ever used online translation software, you know that it’s not reliable enough in emergency situations where conveying exact messages is critical - that's why only messages and responses with previously provided translations are used.